Employee Benefit Plan Audit Services

 “We Believe in being the Firm Coveted by Clients in the Markets We Serve and Employees Aspire to Work for.”—Doug Walters

 Employee Benefit Plan Audit – Frequently Asked Questions”

 Walters & Associates, CPAs offers a free, no obligation consultation to answer any questions you may have about audit requirements for your companies benefit plan.

-How long does a 401(k) & pension audit take?
+How long does the employee benefit plan audit take?

 What information and documentation do I need to send you?